134th Air Refueling Wing focuses on chemical threats.

+Nine Seconds.
+That’s all the time an Airmen has to take their mask from its carrier and apply it during a chemical attack.
+That brief time may seem fast, but so much can happen.
+With time at a premium and pressure building, Airmen must clear the interior and check for a tight seal on their masks before anything else.That is why the United State’s Air Force emphasizes Chemical Biological Radiological Nuclear and Explosives (CBRNE) defense training around urgency, readiness and confidence.

-A total of 480 Airmen from the 134th Air Refueling Wing at McGhee Tyson Air National Guard Base were trained on how to respond to CBRNE attacks quickly and efficiently.
-Airmen from the 164th Airlift Wing provided instruction on implementation of Mission Oriented Protective Posture or MOPP gear knowledge, before discussing diagnosing various chemical agents and how to respond.
+A total of 480 Airmen from the 134th Air Refueling Wing at McGhee Tyson Air National Guard Base, were trained over a 4 day period on how to respond to CBRNE attacks quickly and efficiently.
+Airmen from the 164th Airlift Wing provided instruction on implementation of Mission Oriented Protective Posture or MOPP gear knowledge, before discussing diagnosing various chemical agents on how to respond.

+“This is all about being ready,” said Civil Engineering Squadron Senior Master Sergeant Steven Breeden.
+“We need to make sure they feel comfortable in the suit.
+We have to give our Airmen all the tools they need to operate in any environment.
+This training is all a part of getting that done.”

+As the training evolved, Airmen quickly applied trousers, boots, gloves, jackets and other protective gear while diagnosing gases and nerve agents in various training lanes simulating combat scenarios.
+Instructors preached reliance on what Airmen have learned to manage stress and eliminate the threat from causing further damage.

 |Date Taken: